samuel-book/samuel_shap_paper_1/introduction/intro.md

 5. With longer arrival-to-scan times.
 6. When patient is on anticoagulants for atrial fibrillation.

 We can visualise the general effects of these features, using Shap in several ways.
-Firstly we can show the average effect of each feature as a violin plot ({numref}`Figure {number} <shap_violin>`), which shows the spread of the size of average Shap values for each feature when measured in five different experiments (to understand how reproducible our measurement of Shap values are).
+Firstly we can show the average effect of each feature as a violin plot ({numref}`Figure {number} <diff_shap_violin>`), which shows the spread of the size of average Shap values for each feature when measured in five different experiments (to understand how reproducible our measurement of Shap values are).
 In this type of plot we ignore the direction of the Shap value - that is we ignore whether a value is positive or negative; Shap values of -3 or +3 would both have an effect size of 3.

-:::{figure-md} shap_violin
+:::{figure-md} diff_shap_violin
 <img src="./images/decision_comparison_shap_violin_key_features.jpg" width="450">

 A *violin plot* showing how much each feature affects the model prediction, as shown by the average (mean) Shap value.
 We measure this in five separate experiments.
 The shape of the *violin* shows the spread of the size of Shap values for each feature over the five experiments - where the violin is wider, there are more data points around that value.
 The end bars show the lowest and highest values, and the middle bar shows the *median* value, that is the middle number if all the five average Shap values were sorted in order.